 Technically, the film employs several approaches to achieve these effects, as detailed by Brophy:

 "Body Melt employed an Ensoniq ASR10 [sampler] in two distinct areas: sound design and music score.
-The sound design uses stereo recordings by Craig Carter and myself, all of which focus on close-miked stereo textures (like onions frying, paper tearing, dry leaves crumpling, cappuccino machine frothing, eggs cracking, etc).
+The sound design uses stereo recordings by Craig Carter and myself, all of which focus on close-mike stereo textures (like onions frying, paper tearing, dry leaves crumpling, cappuccino machine frothing, eggs cracking, etc).
 The ASR10 was employed specifically to create dynamic spatial movement across the stereo field.
 The music score also uses the ASR10, but in a more conventional way.
 Numerous fragments of records are incorporated and processed (from Deep Purple to Dave Brubeck to Frankie Knuckles to Metallica to Bach and beyond).
-Once again, analogue synthesisers were heavily used to foreground a 'plastic' chemical sensation in opposition to the natural sound effects.
+Once again, analogue synthesizers were heavily used to foreground a 'plastic' chemical sensation in opposition to the natural sound effects.
 In the final mix with Steve Burgess, attention was paid to the shifting of space and frequencies through the surround channels whenever people's bodies started mutating."